carpentries/instructor-training/episodes/11-practice-teaching.md

 has painstakingly incorporated into their practice do not have the opportunity to spread, limiting forward momentum on system-wide improvements to teaching.

-> ## Reading It Is Not Enough
-> Several research studies (in [2007][fincher-warren], [2012][fincher-stories], and [2015][barker-practice]) have shown
-> that teachers do not adopt instructional practices based on reports about the effectiveness of those practices.
-> Social norms, institutional
-> culture, and lack of time and support prevent many teachers from moving out of
-> their accustomed teaching habits.
-Change in teaching does not come about through reading about new teaching practices, but by seeing
-> these practices in action, practicing them and getting feedback from other instructors.
-{: .callout}

 Therefore, just like other disciplines (sports and music are two good examples), teachers benefit from closely observing the work of others.
 The Carpentries pedagogical model supports lesson